Lohith-11/EchoNest/README.md

 Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Thank you for visiting EchoNest!
+## Thank you for visiting EchoNest!
 If you have any questions or feedback, feel free to open an issue or contact us.

-Happy traveling! 🌍✈️🏖️
+## Happy traveling! 🌍✈️🏖️